bitovi/academy/src/typescript/3-configuration.md

 ## Overview

-In this section we'll learn about TypeScript configuration options to help us optimize our workflow.
+In this section we’ll learn about TypeScript configuration options to help us optimize our workflow.

 For the exercise, we will learn how to import and export functions between modules.

 ## Configuring TypeScript

-We're able to configure how our projects use TypeScript from selecting which files to compile to removing comments from those files.
+We’re able to configure how our projects use TypeScript from selecting which files to compile to removing comments from those files.
 This is done through the creation of a `tsconfig.json` file.

 ### tsconfig.json